Peter Vidmar

-Peter Glen Vidmar (born June 3, 1961 in Los Angeles) is an American gymnast and Olympic medalist.
+Peter Glen Vidmar (born June 3, 1961, in Los Angeles) is an American gymnast and two-time Olympic gold medalist.
+He was a member of the United States men's national artistic gymnastics team and won gold in the team final and pommel horse, and silver in the individual all-around.

 Olympics

-At age 18, Peter Vidmar was the youngest member of the bronze medal winning 1979 world championships team.
-Vidmar qualified for the 1980 Olympic team but did not compete due to the Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
-As consolation, he was one of 461 athletes to receive a Congressional Gold Medal many years later.
+At age 18, Vidmar was the youngest member of the U.S. team that won a bronze medal in the 1979 World Championships.
+He qualified for the 1980 Olympic team, but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
+Vidmar was one of 461 athletes to receive a Congressional Gold Medal.

-At the 1984 Summer Olympic games in Los Angeles, Vidmar won gold medals in the men's all-around team competition and the pommel horse competition, as well as a silver medal in the men's all-around individual gymnastics competition.
-With a total of three Olympic medals, two golds and a silver, He is one of only three athletes inducted into the U.S. Olympic Hall of Fame twice: first as an individual, then as a member of the historic 1984 U.S. men's gymnastics team.
-He also was the highest-scoring American gymnast in Olympic history.
+At the 1984 Summer Olympic games in Los Angeles, Vidmar won gold medals in the men's all-around team competition and the pommel horse competition, and a silver medal in the men's all-around individual gymnastics competition.
+With three Olympic medals, he is one of three athletes inducted into the U.S. Olympic Hall of Fame twice.
+He was inducted as an individual, then as a member of the 1984 U.S. men's gymnastics team.